 Manage Your Energy Usage and Save Money During the Hottest Weeks of Summer

-Tips to help you keep your energy costs in check as temperatures soar
+Tips to help you keep your energy costs in check as temperatures soar this summer

 With the hottest weather of the year upon us—many North Carolina consumers have also noticed a significant increase in their power bill.

-To help customers stay cool this summer while also managing their energy usage and saving money on their monthly bills, Duke Energy offers the following suggestions:
+To help customers stay cool this summer while also managing their energy usage and saving money on their monthly bills, Duke Energy offers the following suggestions.

 Set your AC to the highest comfortable setting.
 Every degree increase saves you about 5 percent in cooling costs.
 Energy Star recommends a minimum set point of 78 degrees.